jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 # OAI-PMH Verb to PubRouter API mapping

-This document describes the mapping that this application provides from the [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs and their associated parameters to the PubRouter API.
+This document describes the various [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs/requests and their interpretation by PubRouter.

-There is one form for the OAI endpoint:

-* For a specific repository's set of routed notifications

-This is mounted at a repository specific web route, of the following form:
+The endpoint must be pointed at a specific repository like so:

 * `https://pubrouter.jisc.ac.uk/oaipmh/repo/<repo_id>` where <repo_id> is the account identifier for the repository